Spafbi/pysmss/README.md

 * resets the despawn timer for all bases
 * resets tents at bases belonging to the two specified SteamID64 accounts
 * sets the server name to *My Miscreated server*
-* enables the admin mod
-* and adds two SteamID64 accounts to the admin mod's configuration file
+* and adds two SteamID64 accounts as admins - this enables the admin mod and updates the configuration file